HerrZYZ/2019-Campus/ELF.md

 ![](https://github.com/PanJianning/CPP-Basic-Question/blob/master/pictures/modified_text%20section.png)

-Actually, this is the .text section.
+Actually, this is the .text section.(see wiki for the meaning of above field)

 Run the following command
 ```
 readelf a.o -S
 ```
-We would know that there 12 section headers in total.
+We would know that there are 12 section headers in total.
 ```
 There are 12 section headers, starting at offset 0x318: